 Phases of the Development

-The first block is the first phase of a six phase development and includes 38 social rented homes which will be complete in April 2018.
+The first block is the first phase of a six phase development and includes 38 social rented homes which completed in April 2018.

 Phase 1 April 2016 - A (replacing Broadstone)